kermitt2/grobid/doc/Troubleshooting.md

  - if the server has 8-10 threads available, you can use the default settings of the docker image, otherwise you would rather need to build and start the service yourself to tune the parameters
  - keep the concurrency at the client (number of simultaneous calls) slightly higher than the available number of threads at the server side, for instance if the server has 16 threads, use a concurrency between 20 and 24 (it's the option `n` in the above mentioned clients)
- - in `grobid/grobid-home/grobid.properties`, set the property `org.grobid.max.connections` to your number of available thread at server side or slightly higher (e.g. 16 to 20 for a 16 threads-machine)
+ - in `grobid/grobid-home/grobid.yaml`, set the parameter `max_connections` to your number of available thread at server side or slightly higher (e.g. 16 to 20 for a 16 threads-machine)
  - set `modelPreload` to `true` in `grobid/grobid-service/config/config.yaml`, it will avoid some strange behavior at startup
  - in the query, consolidateHeader can be `1` or `2` if you are using the CrossRef consolidation.
 It significantly improves the accuracy and add useful metadata.
  - If you want to consolidate all the bibliographical references and use `consolidateCitations` as `1` or `2`, CrossRef query rate limit will avoid scale to more than 1 document per second...
 For scaling the bibliographical reference resolution, you will need to use a [local consolidation service](https://github.com/kermitt2/biblio-glutton).